cybersecsi/topmostp/README.md

 topmostp --help
 ```

 This will display help for the tool.
-Here are all the switches it supports.
+Here are all the commands it supports.

 ```
  Usage: topmostp [OPTIONS] COMMAND [ARGS]...